Howard Spring: Biography

 At the same time, Spring was developing his ambitions as a writer; his first book, Darkie and Co., a children's story, came out in 1932, followed by his first novel, Shabby Tiger, which was set in Manchester, published by William Collins, Sons in 1934.
 Shabby Tiger was adapted as a television series of the same title produced by Granada Television in 1973.
 It starred John Nolan as Nick and Prunella Gee as Anna, with Sharon Maughan making her TV debut as the glamorous and ambitious Rachel Rosing.
 A sequel to the novel followed a year later, Rachel Rosing (Collins, 1935).
 Both were published in the US in 1936.

 The children's story Sampson's Circus, illustrated by Steven Spurrier and published by Faber & Faber in 1936, was one of two commended runners up for the Library Association's inaugural Carnegie Medal, recognising the year's outstanding contribution to children's literature by a British subject.

-His first major success in the adult market came with My Son, My Son (1937), originally titled O Absalom, which was successful in America and adapted there as the 1940 film My Son, My Son!.
-It was adapted for television by the BBC in 1977.
+His first major success in the adult market came with My Son, My Son (1937), originally titled O Absalom.
+It gained success in America, listed as a national fiction best seller in The English Journal for eight consecutive months, starting in July 1948.
+The novel was adapted as the American 1940 film My Son, My Son! and later made for television by the BBC in 1977.
 WorldCat libraries report editions in Chinese, German, Hebrew and four other languages.

 In 1939 Spring moved to Mylor in Cornwall to become a full-time writer.
 (His wife Marion's father had a house at St Mawes.)
 In 1940, his best-known work appeared: Fame Is the Spur, the story of a Labour leader's rise to power.
 During the war years Spring wrote two other novels, Hard Facts (1944) and Dunkerley's (1946).